-The Teresa Peck Award is a monetary award given each year for the best gender-relatedpaper, project, or creative work written or produced by a University of Wisconsin-Parkside male or female student during the 2014 calendar year as well as the Spring 2015 semester.
+The Teresa Peck Award is a monetary award given each year for the best gender-related paper, project, or creative work written or produced by a University of Wisconsin-Parkside of any gender.
 Only those students enrolled at UW Parkside as full-time students are eligible.

 The paper/creative work must have a feminist and/or gender, and/or sexuality studies objective and/or reflect a feminist/ gender/sexuality studies creative or theoretical approach or analysis.
 Revision of papers with the advice of the recommending faculty member is encouraged.
 Students can submit more than one piece of work, but the submissions will be considered separately rather than in combination.
-Active members of the Center for Women, Gender, & Sexuality Studies will read/view the work and make final determinations regarding the winners (1st, 2nd, and 3rd).
+Active members of the Center for Women, Gender, & Sexuality Studies will read/view the work and make final determinations regarding the winners (first, second, and third).

-Academic papers should be at least 9-10 pages long but no longer than 20 pages including reference list/ bibliography.
+Academic papers should be at least 10-12 pages long but no longer than 20 pages including reference list/ bibliography.
 Creative/art productions should include statement of production process and author intent (can be separate or included in the cover letter described below).
-Bibliography should include only citations for sources that are clearly and actively used in the paper; that is, bibliography should not be "padded."
+Bibliography should include only citations for sources that are clearly and actively used in the paper.
 As with any academic assignment, students are responsible to the UW system policy related to academic misconduct.